A 20-minute power nap can help with weight management and make you better at your job, according to a top sleep guru

 We couldn’t agree more.
 With more and more people suffering from sleep deprivation, insomnia and day-to-day fatigue, we asked the experts for their insight on how lack of sleep may be affecting us and for their advice on how to sleep better to help us wake up feeling more refreshed, energised and ready to face the day.

-According to Vicky Smith, Personal Trainer at Matt Roberts, when low on sleep, “your body will look to gain energy from other sources (food) to help make it through the day.
+Our weight: According to Vicky Smith, Personal Trainer at Matt Roberts, when low on sleep, “your body will look to gain energy from other sources (food) to help make it through the day.
 It will tell your brain to be on the lookout for high sugar, high fat and therefore highly processed foods, as these are the quickest ways to release immediate (but short-term) energy into the bloodstream.

 “Cortisol, the stress hormone, will also build in the body if you are not well rested.
 The body will hold onto fat stores when high levels of cortisol are in your system in an attempt to protect itself from the stress it thinks it is under, or is going to be put under.”

-A study at Cleveland University found that sleep-starved skin aged more quickly and demonstrated more lines, pigmentation and slackening.
+Our skin: A study at Cleveland University found that sleep-starved skin aged more quickly and demonstrated more lines, pigmentation and slackening.
 Commenting on the research, Consultant Dermatologist Dr Nick Lowe notes, "I don’t think the pigmentation was because of this [lack of sleep], but the lines and reduced elastic tissue in the skin is real," he says.

 “The study showed that those who slept more than seven hours per night had better quality skin and those who slept less than five hours a night had a poorer skin barrier, drier skin with increased moisture loss and recovered more slowly from sunburn.
 The poor sleepers were also judged as being four years older than they actually were, whereas the good sleepers were judged as being eight years younger.”

-Shabir Daya MRPharmS (co-founder of victoriahealth.com) notes that "excess cortisol levels have been linked to numerous concerns within our bodies through a variety of mechanisms, including being responsible for causing inflammation and affecting some major hormones.
+Our health: Shabir Daya MRPharmS (co-founder of victoriahealth.com) notes that "excess cortisol levels have been linked to numerous concerns within our bodies through a variety of mechanisms, including being responsible for causing inflammation and affecting some major hormones.
 For example, insufficient sleep may increase the risk of diabetes.
 The link between sleep deprivation and immunity is well documented.
 In one study, participants who slept less than seven hours were three times more likely to catch a cold or an infection than those who slept eight hours or more.”

-According to Keith Hobbs, Clinical Director of the Institute of Trichologists and Nioxin expert, sleep plays an important part in maintaining the long-term vitality of your hair.
+Our hair: According to Keith Hobbs, Clinical Director of the Institute of Trichologists and Nioxin expert, sleep plays an important part in maintaining the long-term vitality of your hair.
 "Cells are regenerated during sleep and deprivation will affect the health of your hair.
 In many cases, a correct diagnosis from a qualified member of the Institute of Trichologists can be followed by treatment and a successful outcome.”

 “Sleep is a natural physiological process that can’t be controlled and having a reliance on unnatural night time rituals or props (for example, warm baths, pills or alcohol) can fuel sleep anxiety and further sleeplessness.
-Follow a normal and regular wind-down each night to retrain your brain to sleep,” says Dr Guy Meadow, Sleep Physiologist at The Sleep School.
+Follow a normal, regular wind-down each night to retrain your brain to sleep,” says Dr Guy Meadow, Sleep Physiologist at The Sleep School.

 2. Work out